Event Aggregator

 subscribeOnce

-method which will listen to the event and then dispose of itself once it has been fired.import { ICustomElementViewModel, IEventAggregator } from 'aurelia';
+method to listen to the event and dispose of itself once it has been fired.import { ICustomElementViewModel, IEventAggregator } from 'aurelia';

 export class MyComponent implements ICustomElementViewModel {